 Even if you have a closet, you’re sure to end up with tons of seasonal clothing and clothing that no longer fits.
 You might not be ready to give it up yet, so you’ll need a spot to store it.

-A three-drawer dresser is the perfect height for kids who are ready to start picking out their own clothes, or putting them away.
+A three-drawer dresser is a perfect height for kids who are ready to start picking out their own clothes or putting them away.

 5. Kids’ Armoires